caglarsarikaya/PageTester/Milestones.md

 **8.3** Export results to a file (CSV or JSON) to the same place with codes there is a folder named by Results

 ---

-Let me know if you want the Cursor rule file for this architecture, or sample implementations for any of these tasks.